 - The expected duration of the ostomy

-- Assess their general view on the surgery and prospects of having an ostomy for possibly the rest of their life and then helping them deal with those emotions.
+The healthcare team should assess their patient’s general view on the surgery and prospects of having an ostomy for possibly the rest of their life, and also help them deal with those emotions.

-This is a critical time when many patients can go into depression and denial.
-An ostomy nurse or other qualified medical professional can help improve ostomy patient’s self-acceptance by:
+An ostomy nurse or other qualified medical professionals can help improve ostomy patient’s self-acceptance:

-- Visiting the patient frequently and treating them with dignity
+- Visiting the patient often and treating them with dignity

 - Including emotional support as they offer stoma care training

-- Helping the patient to accept that the stoma is now part of them and it is there to help them live a better life than they could have with the disease that necessitated the surgery.
-This can be done by motivating the patient to look and touch the stoma.
+- Helping them accept that the stoma is now part of them and it is there to improve their life.
+Motivating the patient to look and touch the stoma may help

-- Encouraging the patient to speak about their positive as well as negative feelings.
+- Encouraging the patient to speak about their positive and negative feelings.